BroadcomMFD/debugger-for-mainframe/README.md

 Debugger for Mainframe is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support), [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) and [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) extensions.

+## Upgrading to Version 1.1

+When upgrading to this version of Debugger for Mainframe from an older version, ensure that you change the "type" parameter in your launch.json files from "cbl" to "intertest-cics".

 ## Getting Started

 ### Prerequisites